 - May 31, 2017 to co-facilitate a post-PFP 1-day deep-dive on sensing in Shanghai, which will explore this topic as the most underestimated leadership capacity.

 - Dec 8th, 2017 a similar day of sensing will take place in Shanghai

-- Dec 9th - 10th, 2017 a 2-day Basics SPT course will be taught at the Shanghai China Coaching Center.
+- Dec 9th - 10th, 2017 Daniel Ludevig and Arawana Hayashi will teach a 2-day Basics SPT course at the Shanghai China Coaching Center.
 For more information contact us!

 In December 2016, Arawana and Daniel Ludevig headed to China for a series of teaching events.
 Their journey began in Shanghai, where the China Coaching Center (CCC) organized a well-attended 2-day Basics SPT course.
 The participants were mostly Chinese facilitators and coaches, many of whom had come in contact with SPT through the Theory U Presencing Foundation Program held in China earlier in 2016 or through the ULAB MOOC.
 The course explored some of the fundamental SPT practices, as well as applying SPT to cases through Stuck and a 4-D mapping on one of the student’s corporate client challenges.
 The following week, they co-facilitated, along with Lili Xu Brandt and Jayce Lee, a 1-day workshop on Sensing and Visualization.